Slot coordination and schedules facilitation

 A framework defining sanctions for the inappropriate use of an allocated slot has been established in the French national regulation in compliance with article 14(5) of the Council regulation (EEC) n°95/93.

 Generally, sanctions for such infringements are pronounced by the French Minister in charge of Civil Aviation who relies on advice from the French Civil Aviation administrative commission (– Commission administrative de l’aviation civile – CAAC –).
-Articles R. 160-1 to 15 of the French Civil aviation code sets the sanctions framework running in this general case.
+R. 6231-1 to 28 of the French transport code sets the sanctions framework running in this general case.

 In order to avoid such sanctions, air carriers are invited to ensure that their slot request has been properly sent and received for each flight departing from or arriving at a French coordinated airport -even for last minute launched flights-.